jaimevalero/zefiro/README.md

 ## Description
 With this project, you can easily create a crew for your crew.ai project.
-Only create a directory with the name of your crew and three files, and you are ready to go.

 ## Currents crews